Brazenbillygoat/shopping-cart/README.md

 ### Installation

-Straightforward as any github project
+Straightforward as any github project<br>
 Note: I uses `npm` in the original installation so be aware of that if you plan to fork this and prefer using `yarn` to add packages.